-The Julia Wood 2021 essay competition is now open!
+The Julia Wood 2023 essay competition will open again in January.

 St Hugh’s College

 Founded in 1886, St Hugh’s is now one of the largest colleges in Oxford.
 The College was established to offer an Oxford education to women, and it retains a strong sense of its radical tradition and of the importance of opening Oxford up to all who would do well here.
 St Hugh’s now accepts men and women, and welcomes students from every country and any kind of background.

 St Hugh’s has a beautiful setting just to the north of the city centre, with Edwardian buildings and some of the largest college grounds.
 The College is known as the ‘island site’ because of its tranquil gardens, and it is a restful place to live and work.

 Studying History at St Hugh’s College

 St Hugh’s College admits about 11 undergraduates a year to read single Honours History; and a further two or three (in varying combinations) for the Joint Honours Schools of Ancient and Modern History, History and English, History and Modern Languages, and History and Politics.

 What we are looking for is the ability to think imaginatively, a willingness to argue, a real interest in ideas, and a commitment to the subject.
 We have no preference for particular subjects at A-level, International Baccalaureate or Pre-U. Most candidates will usually have been studying History, but even this is not essential.
 However, languages (both modern and classical), English Literature, and Economics have, in their different ways, proved useful preparations for the course.
 We welcome both pre- and post- qualification applications; and we generally admit a few people each year from Scotland, Ireland, and further afield.